enqueuer-land/enqueuer/README.md

     timeout: 3000

 **ignore**\
-Optional.
 Defaults to false.
 Tells to enqueuer that this subscription should be skipped.
 Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/ignore.yml) to see it working.

     ignore: true